 The IRB Chair may choose to use expedited review procedures to renew a protocol with minor or no changes [45 CFR 46.110(b)(1)(ii)] or refer it to the IRB (in whole or part) for a de novo review.

 Continuing Review Process

+When the IRB approves a study, it provides the Principal Investigators with an approval letter that indicates whether the study approval will expire and an expiration date if so.
+It is the Principal Investigators’ responsibility to track when their protocol expires and to seek continuing review as needed or to request closure of a study..
+The IRB may remind the PIs about expiring protocols, but if the PI does not receive a reminder it does not remove responsibility from the PI.

 In accordance with Department of Health and Human Services (DHHS) regulations at 45 CFR 46.108(b) and at 46.115(a)(3), continuing review by the convened IRB, with recorded vote on each study, is required except as given in (45 CFR 46.109(f)(1)):

 Unless an IRB determines otherwise, continuing review of research is not required in the following circumstances: